viniciusshenri96/project-mapty/README.md

 }).addTo(this.#map);
 ```

-<h3><strong>localStorage</strong> was also used to store the client's workouts in the browser, so even if the user reloads the page, the workouts will be saved</h3>
+<h3><strong>localStorage</strong> </h3> - was also used to store the client's workouts in the browser, so even if the user reloads the page, the workouts will be saved

+&nbsp;

 ```js
 localStorage.setItem('workouts', JSON.stringify(this.#workout));